wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 *Am I a failure or am I being failed?
 It's time to discard the facade.*

+A relaxed multimedia performance, with captions and integrated audio description. *Binsincere* interrogates themes from their main body of work *Space Chronic-ills*, as part of their ongoing R&D, supported by Unlimited and Graeae.

 Content Warning: please click [here](/warnings).

 Ash (they/she) a.k.a.
 Commander Ash Tronomy is an artist and access consultant, focusing on work that is reflective of their lived experience being a disabled, queer, working-class, space geek.